oracle-livelabs/converged/microservices-ords-security/bastion/bastion.md

 ### 1. Create the connection string to the ADB-S instance

-Open a **new** terminal window or browser tab (if you're using Cloud Shell) Make sure that the tunnel is still running and go to the directory where the terraform code lives end execute the following commands to get the connecton string to the ADB-S and modify the connection string to work with the tunnel e.g. connect to localhost on port 1521 instead of the private endpoint name.
+Open a **new** terminal window or browser tab (if you're using Cloud Shell) Make sure that the tunnel is still running and go to the directory where the terraform code lives end execute the following commands to get the connection string to the ADB-S and modify the connection string to work with the tunnel e.g. connect to localhost on port 1521 instead of the private endpoint name.

 ```bash
 <copy>